jonasrosland/psvstrip-docker/README.md

 `docker run -v /yourdumpsdirectory:/data jonasrosland/psvstrip-docker strip_psv.sh -s /data/DUMPNAME.psv`

+or if you're running it within the directory of the dump:

+`docker run -v $PWD:/data jonasrosland/psvstrip-docker strip_psv.sh -s /data/DUMPNAME.psv`

 Your stripped PSV file and license file will be saved in the same directory as the raw dump.